Stock market today: Wall Street drifts ahead of the final Federal Reserve meeting of the year

 Several big companies will report their earnings this week and are among the few remaining to release their results.
 Software company Adobe will report on Wednesday and Olive Garden owner Darden Restaurants will release its results on Friday.

-Treasury yields edged higher.
-The yield on the 10-year Treasury rose to 4.26% from 4.23% late Friday.
+Treasury yields gained ground.
+The yield on the 10-year Treasury rose to 4.28% from 4.23% late Friday.

 Crude oil prices were stable.